codergon/Paletti/README.md

 - Scan your surroundings to create palettes from colors around you.
 - Generate palettes from your saved images.
+- Compare two colors using various components such as charts, navbar, cards, and buttons.
 - Organize colors by creating multiple palettes
 - Sync your palette collection across all your devices using your iCloud account.
 - Capture and save screenshots of your palettes and palette collection.